kristopherjohnson/tscp-rust/README.md

 * Added whitespace in the source code to make it more readable. "x=2;" is now "x = 2;", etc.
 * Made a small number of minor (mostly aesthetic) changes to the algorithms.
 * Added copyright notices to the beginning of each source file and the text that TSCP prints when you run it.

+## RUST PORT

+The original C code was translated to Rust by Kristopher Johnson.
+The translation is a derived work, and copyright belongs to Tom Kerrigan.

+In general, the C code has been translated into Rust in the most straightforward way.
+The module structure, identifier names, and logic of the Rust code are the same as those in the original C code, without any re-design to be more idiomatic as Rust.
+So, this source code is primarily useful for people who want to learn about chess programming, and not for people who want to learn how to design Rust programs.

+Rust-specific comments start with the tag `#rust`.
+All other comments are copied from Tom Kerrigan's original C code, with minor edits as needed to match the Rust translation.

+These stylistic rules have been applied during the translation:

+- The Rust code follows the naming conventions specified in [RFC #430](https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md).
+Static variables are in `SCREAMING_SNAKE_CASE` and type names are in `UpperCamelCase`.
+So, for example, the C global variable `gen_dat` has been renamed `GEN_DAT` in the Rust code, and the C `struct move_bytes` type has been renamed `struct MoveBytes` in Rust.
+- Comments have been reformatted as Rust-style comments.
+- The `rustfmt` tool is used to automatically reformat Rust code in a consistent style.
+- This README file was converted from plain ASCII text to Markdown format, for easier reading on GitHub.